-My role with Envision Atlanta provides me with a lot of opportunity to meet and interact with people from all over the world with out even leaving the metro Atlanta area.
+My role with Envision Atlanta provides me with a lot of opportunities to meet and interact with people from all over the world without even leaving the metro Atlanta area.
 I get to meet Asians and Africans, Middle Easterners and Europeans, North and South Americans and the occasional Australian.
 Atlanta has such a wonderful mix of culture, 761 people groups.
 Food from everywhere in the world, it’s amazing.
 Well, I think it’s amazing.
 It turns out not everyone does.

 “Do you do that a lot?
 Speaking to groups?”
 She asked.

 “Not really,” I said, “But I would like to do more, I really enjoy the opportunities when I get them.”
 She then proceeded to ask me what else I did for work.
 I began to describe my work with Envision Atlanta and the incredible diversity in the area.
-“You can get what ever ethnic food you want form anywhere in the world in Atlanta.”
+“You can get whatever ethnic food you want from anywhere in the world in Atlanta.”
 There was a pause as I stopped talking and kept looking at random things in the shop.

 When she stopped finally I jumped in and said, “I’m looking to Heaven where there will be people from every tongue, tribe, and nation represented.”

-“I guess so” she said somewhat annoyed.
-My wife and I decided it was probably time to go with one of those looks to each other that married couples get after a few years of marriage.
+“I guess so,” she said somewhat annoyed.
+My wife and I decided it was probably time to go with one of those looks to each other that married couples get after a few years of being together.
 I told the owner that I hoped her business did well and we left.

-I had managed to not over react to the own as she said some things I felt were fairly awful.
+I had managed to not overreact to the owner as she said some things I felt were fairly awful.
 What I didn’t realize was happening inside me was growing anger and hate for this woman.
 It was at this point the Spirit of God started to speak to me.

 The Lord was showing me that there is no reason not to love someone.
 We are all sinners and only able to be saved through Jesus Christ.
 Bias, bigotry, and racism are not excuses for living in anger toward someone.
 Hating those who hate only makes you a hypocrite.